 How to Extend LVM Partition with lvextend Command in Linux

-In this post, we will show you how to extend the size of lvm partition in linux with lvextend command on the fly.
+In this post, we will show you how to extend lvm partition in linux with lvextend command on the fly.

 Resizing the file system size is an important task of Linux admin’s profile.
 In Linux , LVM(Logical Volume Manager) provides the facility to increase and reduce the file system size.
 One of benefit of using lvm partition is that we can increase or decrease its size on the fly without any downtime.
 It is recommended to have lvm partitions in production Linux or UNIX servers.